-Sprawl Development is the outward expansion of low-density housing units on the outskirts of cities, far from commercial centers.
+Sprawl development is the outward expansion of low-density housing units on the outskirts of cities and towns, far from transportation and commercial centers.

 Amid the open spaces of this rural area east of Danville, a developer wants to build houses on a relatively small parcel of land — 30 acres — and has scaled back his proposal over several years to appease neighbors.

 On June 7 (Election Night), the Sebastopol City Council unanimously adopted the citizens initiative to renew the city’s urban growth boundary (UGB) for 25 years, maintain existing boundaries, and add strengthened policies.
 Greenbelt Alliance jump-started the renewal process to prevent the UGB’s voter protections from expiring and partnered with the City Council, city staff, and advocates to write and pass the renewal measure.